theianjones/egghead.io_composable_gatsby_themes_notes/README.md

 # egghead.io Composable Gatsby Themes Notes

-This repo contains notes from [Chris Biscardi](https://www.christopherbiscardi.com/)'s [gatsby themes](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree).
+This repo contains notes from [Chris Biscardi](https://www.christopherbiscardi.com/)'s [gatsby themes course](https://egghead.io/lessons/gatsby-set-up-a-shopify-account).

 These notes contain a lot of verbatim transcriptions, along with additional rewrites, links, etc. that have been added along the way.
 Feel free to submit additions to these notes, but please don't remove anything (unless we messed up or misunderstood something).